Franco1230/Data-Bootcamp-Final-Project/README.md

 ## In associate with: Catherine, Hayley, Nasrin and Franco

-House Price Prediction using Machine Learning Algorithm In this project, we are aiming to predict the housing price in Melbourne Metro using Machine Learning to predict house prices based on various factors.
+House Price Prediction using Machine Learning Algorithm In this project, we are aiming to predict the housing prices in Melbourne Metro using Machine Learning algorithm to predict house prices based on various factors.
 The dataset that we are using includes the house selling data from 2016 to 2018(from Kaggle).
-As we all know that real estate is always a hot topic in Australia.
-We are interested in understanding the main drive as it's highly believed that a house value is more than just the location or the landsize.
-With the dataset that we have, we are going to incorporate all the features to understand the relationship between them.
+Housing prices are an important reflection of the economy and knowing the housing price ranges are of great interest to both buyers and sellers.
+Knowing the real estate is booming, we are interested in understanding the main drive as it's highly believed that a house value is more than just the location or the land size.
+With the dataset that we have, we are going to incorporate all the features to make predictions that will be beneficial to the stakeholders.

 ### Problem Statement
 The goal of this analysis is to help us understanding the relationship between different house features and how they are used to predict house price.

 ### The benefits of Data Science in Real Estate Analysis
 1. For home buyers, they can use this to check a predictive market price based on their own ideal requirement of future house.